miracle-hf/ChannelMonitor/README.md

 - models: List of models, used only when unable to retrieve models from the channel (/v1/models)
 - force_models: If true, only the above models will be tested, and channel models will not be fetched.
 Default is false
 - time_period: Interval for testing model availability, recommended not less than 30 minutes, accepts time formats s, m, h
+- max_concurrency: Maximum number of concurrent tests within a channel, default is 5
+- rps: Requests per second within a channel, default is 5
 - db_type: Database type, including mysql, sqlite, postgres, sqlserver
 - db_dsn: Database DSN string, the format varies by database type.
 Examples below
 - base_url: The base URL for OneAPI/NewAPI/OneHub.
 If using host mode, you can directly use http://localhost:3000.
 Currently, only OneHub requires this field.